JXKun980/RelationalGraphLearning/README.md

 inherit your config from the config.py's settings, and add only the parameters that are different from the base config.

 To resume training, firstly go into the model folder, find the model checkpoint file you wish to continue from, and rename it rl_model.py.
-Then, simply specify the model directory as argument and add --resume flag to train.
+Then, simply specify the model directory as argument and add "--resume" flag to train.
 Resumed training produce resumed_rl_model_x, where x is check point number.

 To evaluate a model, follow the argument in test.py.
 Note I have modified the config so that testing environemnt differs from training environment in that humans will treat robots as visible and have a larger safety distance, you can change that in config file.
 Note also the model folder must have a best_val.py, you can rename any checkpoint as that file if the training has not yet produced one.

-I have also added a modify_model_name.py in crowd_nav folder, which will rename all resumed_rl_model_x.py to rl_model_y.py which succeeds the largest already trained checkpoint number.
+I have also added a modify_model_name.py in crowd_nav folder, which will rename all resumed_rl_model_x.py to rl_model_y.py and their ckeck point numbers will succeed the largest already trained checkpoint number.
 It will also rename the rl_model.py and best_val.py to the one with largest checkpoint number if you use the argument to enable the setting.

 ##### Below are original readme from RGL's repository